 Major transit system in Canada

-Delivering public transportation services in Edmonton, Canada’s fifth-largest city, ETS’s main aim in using HASTUS-MinBus was to help fulfil its commitment to improve peak service to suburban growth areas and alleviate critical overload situations on specific routes.
+Delivering public transportation services in Edmonton, Canada’s fifth-largest city, ETS’s main aim in using HASTUS-MinBus was to help fulfill its commitment to improve peak service to suburban growth areas and alleviate critical overload situations on specific routes.

 How did HASTUS help?